great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_edit_an_expectation_suite_using_a_disposable_notebook.rst

         1. Generate a notebook.

-            To edit a suite called movieratings.ratings you could run the CLI command:
+            To edit a suite called movieratings.warning you could run the CLI command:

             .. code-block:: bash

-                great_expectations suite edit movieratings.ratings
+                great_expectations suite edit movieratings.warning

             For convenience, the :ref:`Data Docs <reference__core_concepts__datasources>` page for each Expectation Suite has the CLI command syntax for you.
 Simply press the “How to Edit This Suite” button, and copy/paste the CLI command into your terminal.